NikhilRO/Grade12_Assignments/13-Text-RegularExpressions/README.md

-# 12-TextIO-Gutenberg
+# 13-Text-RegularExpressions

-### Create a program to access text from an external file and visualize it
+### Create a program to use regular expression to calculate the number of
+1. 2 digit, 3 digit, and 4 digit numbers in the document
+2. Words would be formatted as italics
+3. ., !, and ? characters

+####Resources:
 [Greedy Algorithms](https://youtu.be/c9HbsUSWilw?list=PLRqwX-V7Uu6YEypLuls7iidwHMdCM6o2w)

-This program can take any picture and display it using nothing but text.